KenKundert/nestedtext/doc/examples.rst

 This example illustrates how one can implement references in *NestedText*.
 A reference allows you to define some content once and insert that content multiple places in the document.
-The example also demonstrates a slightly different way to implement validation and conversion on a per field basis with voluptuous_.
+This example also demonstrates a slightly different way to implement validation and conversion on a per field basis with voluptuous_.
+Finally, it includes key normalization, which allows the keys to be case insensitive and contain white space even though the program that uses the data prefers the keys to be lower case identifiers.
+The *normalize_key* function passed to :meth:`load` is used to transform the keys to the desired form.

 PostMortem_ is a program that generates a packet of information that is securely shared with your dependents in case of your death.
 Only the settings processing